LGA 1700

-LGA 1700 (Socket V) is a zero insertion force flip-chip land grid array (LGA) socket, compatible with Intel desktop processors Alder Lake and Raptor Lake, which was first released in November 2021.
+LGA 1700 (Socket V) is a zero insertion force flip-chip land grid array (LGA) socket, compatible with Intel desktop processors based on Alder Lake and Raptor Lake, which was first released in November 2021.

 LGA 1700 is designed as a replacement for LGA 1200 (known as Socket H5) and it has 1700 protruding pins to make contact with the pads on the processor.
 Compared to its predecessor, it has 500 more pins, which required a major change in socket and processor sizes; it is 7.5 mm longer.
 It is the first major change in Intel's LGA desktop CPU socket size since the introduction of LGA 775 in 2004, especially for consumer-grade CPU sockets.
 The larger size also required a change in the heatsink fastening holes configuration, making previously used cooling solutions incompatible with LGA 1700 motherboards and CPUs.

+The LGA 1700 socket and processor package form factor is also used on Zhaoxin's KX-7000 series of desktop processors, though they are electrically and logically incompatible with motherboards designed for Intel processors and vice-versa; the use of the form factor is presumably to ensure broad compatibility with existing cooler solutions and reduce production costs.

 Heatsink design

 Since the introduction of land grid array (LGA)-based sockets in the consumer hardware space in 2004, the thermal solution hole pattern (the distance between centers of the screw-holes for the heatsink) has changed three times for Intel's mainstream platforms: